 NLF: Boards must inform staff that the Commission approved a total of $10,100,000 in a deferred CCF allocation (moving unexpended BCY 2025 CCF into BCY 2026) for the following Boards:

-Borderplex $3,500,000
+Borderplex ($3,500,000)

-Central Texas $1,750,000
+Central Texas ($1,750,000)

-Heart of Texas $1,750,000
+Heart of Texas ($1,750,000)

-Panhandle $2,300,000
+Panhandle ($2,300,000)

-West Central $800,000
+West Central ($800,000)

 NLF: Boards must inform staff that 100 percent of the allocation deferral amount must be used for direct care, with no additional funds being set aside for administration and operational costs.

+NLF: Boards must inform staff that the Commission approved $3,578,930 in additional CCS funding to be distributed to six Boards based on corrections to the BCY 2025 EOY reconciliation.
+Funds will be added to the following Boards’ BCY 2026 CCF grants:

+Northeast ($617,862)

+Rural Capital ($153,428)

+Brazos Valley ($673,620)

+Deep East ($45,440)

+Southeast ($955)

+Alamo ($2,087,625)

 NLF: Boards must inform staff that the Commission approved distribution of an additional 4 percent for quality improvement activities, totaling $59,834,553.
-TWC provided Boards with parameters on using the Child Care 4 percent funds in , issued , and titled “Child Care Quality Funds Expenditure Plan and Report—Update.”
+TWC provided Boards with parameters on using the Child Care 4 percent funds in WD Letter 16-24, Change 2, issued October 29, 2025, and titled “Child Care Quality Funds Expenditure Plan and Report—Update.”

 NLF: Boards must inform staff that the Commission approved the distribution of $31,000,000 for BCY 2026 Texas Rising Star mentor staffing.

 NLF: Boards must inform staff that the Commission approved the distribution of funding to support the BCY 2026 Child Care Quality Improvement Strategic Planning meeting.
-Each Board will receive funding to support staff attendance at this event.INQUIRIES:
+Each Board will receive funding to support staff attendance at this event.

+NLF: Boards must inform staff that TWC has updated child care performance targets to

+reflect BCY 2026 child care allocations based on the midyear review, as outlined in

+Attachment 1.

+NLF: Boards exceeding their initially approved BCY 2026 target as of December 2025 must inform staff that their CCS initially approved Average Number of Children Served per Day target will remain the same.
+They will receive an additional distribution to support their higher average cost.
+This will affect the following Boards:

+East Texas ($457,119)

+Deep East ($323,814)

+Cameron ($1,114,304)

+NLF: Boards exceeding their new BCY 2026 lower midyear target as of December 2025 but not exceeding their initially approved BCY 2026 target, must inform staff that their midyear review target is set at their December 2025 actual number of CCS children enrolled.
+They will receive an additional distribution to support their new higher average cost.
+This will affect the following Boards:

+Southeast ($59,119)

+Alamo ($576,903)

+NLF: Boards whose average cost decreased must inform staff that they can afford to serve more children, and their CCS Average Number of Children Served per Day has increased, as outlined in Attachment 1.
+This will affect the following Boards:

+Greater Dallas

+South Texas

+NLF: The remaining twenty-one Boards must inform staff that their BCY 2026 targets have been adjusted to the affordable midyear review target.

+INQUIRIES:

 Send inquiries regarding this WD Letter to childcare.programassistance@twc.texas.gov.